tannerthings/terraform-companion-repo/README.md

 ## About the Author

-**Troy Tanner** is a Technical Program Manager at LexisNexis managing $2.74B in operations for 2,800+ Air Force personnel.
+**Troy Tanner** is a Technical Program Manager at Obsidian Global managing platform engineering for a system process $2.74B in procurement operations for 2,800+ Air Force personnel.
 He specializes in DoD systems modernization, AWS GovCloud architecture, and agile transformation.

 - Website: [tannerthings.com](https://tannerthings.com)
 - LinkedIn: [linkedin.com/in/tannerthings](https://linkedin.com/in/tannerthings)